jaydennleemc/kubeadm_certs/README.md

 Kubernetes certification valid one year only, some envirmoment will need more than one years.

 ## How it's work ?
-Just replace certification with 100 years and rebulild the kubeadm.
+Just replace certification with 100 years and rebuild the kubeadm.

 ## How to use ?